MicrosoftLearning/mslearn-fabric.pt-br/Instructions/Labs/06d-secure-data-warehouse.md

 4. Em seguida, no painel **Explorador**, expanda **Esquemas** > **dbo** > **Tabela** e verifique se a tabela **Vendas** foi criada.
 5. Crie um esquema, um predicado de segurança definido como uma função e uma política de segurança.

-    ```tsql
+    ```T-SQL
    --Create a separate schema to hold the row-level security objects (the predicate function and the security policy)
    CREATE SCHEMA rls;
    GO

    /*Create the security predicate defined as an inline table-valued function.
    A predicate evaluates to true (1) or false (0).
 This security predicate returns 1,
    meaning a row is accessible, when a row in the SalesRep column is the same as the user
    executing the query.*/
    --Create a function to evaluate who is querying the table
    CREATE FUNCTION rls.fn_securitypredicate(@SalesRep AS VARCHAR(60))
        RETURNS TABLE
    WITH SCHEMABINDING
    AS
        RETURN SELECT 1 AS fn_securitypredicate_result
    WHERE @SalesRep = USER_NAME();
    GO
    /*Create a security policy to invoke and enforce the function each time a query is run on the Sales table.
    The security policy has a filter predicate that silently filters the rows available to
    read operations (SELECT, UPDATE, and DELETE). */
    CREATE SECURITY POLICY SalesFilter
    ADD FILTER PREDICATE rls.fn_securitypredicate(SalesRep)
    ON dbo.Sales
    WITH (STATE = ON);
    GO
     ```

 6. Use o botão **&#9655; Executar** para executar o script SQL
 7. Em seguida, no painel **Explorador**, expanda **Esquemas** > **rls** > **Funções** e verifique se a função foi criada.
 8. Faça logon no Fabric como o usuário que você substituiu `<username1>@<your_domain>.com`, na instrução da tabela Vendas `INSERT`.
 Confirme se você está conectado como esse usuário executando o T-SQL a seguir.

-    ```tsql
+    ```T-SQL
    SELECT USER_NAME();
     ```

 9. Consulte a tabela **Vendas** para confirmar que a segurança em nível de linha funciona como esperado.
 Você só deve ver dados que atendam às condições no predicado de segurança definidos para o usuário como o qual você está conectado.

-    ```tsql
+    ```T-SQL
    SELECT * FROM dbo.Sales;
     ```

 ## Implementar a segurança em nível de coluna